yutak23/svelte-kit-connect-redis/README.md

 When `svelte-kit-sessions` calls a method of the store (the `set` function), ttl(milliseconds) is passed to it.
 However, if the cookie options `expires` and `maxAge` are not set, the ttl passed will be _Infinity_.

+If the ttl passed is _Infinity_, the ttl to be set can be set with this option.
+The unit is milliseconds.

 ```ts
 // `sveltekit-connect-redis` implementation excerpts
 const ONE_DAY_IN_SECONDS = 86400;